riceissa/issarice.com/wiki/ghostty.md

   change `mouse-scroll-multiplier = 0.25` in the settings but then it skips every other scroll, and I can set it to 0.5 instead, but then it's still feels like it's scrolling more than in Gnome terminal.

+Looking at this list, I have the thought that the thing that's important in a GUI application is not that it's the fastest or that it has the most features, but more that it doesn't have a bunch of little annoyances.
+I can get used to little annoyances, but if I have already gotten used to the little annoyances of one application (Gnome terminal, in this case), then I am not going to switch to another application (Ghostty) unless it is better in some way and either has the _same_ little annoyances or fixes some of those annoyances.
+But if the new application has _different_ little annoyances, then that's a problem.